You have skipped the navigation, tab for page content

 1959

 Only players residing within the boundaries of the district club could play for that club.
 The Sydney Roosters (then known as Eastern Suburbs), when formed in 1908, had boundaries based on the municipalities of Randwick, Waverley, Woollahra, Vaucluse, Paddington and those parts of the City Of Sydney east of George Street and north of Liverpool and Oxford Streets.
-Changes to boundaries over its first fifty years, most notably in 1921 and 1937, saw large sections of Roosters territory, within Randwick Council, moved into South Sydney's territory, so that the southern boundary of the Roosters eventually became Alison Road, Randwick.
+Changes to boundaries over its first fifty years, most notably in 1921 and 1937, saw large sections of Roosters territory, within Randwick Council, moved into South Sydney's territory.
+Those changes saw the southern boundary altered to become Rainbow Street, Randwick before a subsequent adjustment advanced the southern boundary further north to Alison Road, Coogee.

 1960